-- 36. Modern British and American Drama: A study of the leading dramatists with a careful reading of representative play.
+36. Modern British and American Drama: - A study of the leading dramatists with a careful reading of representative plays.
 Special attention will be paid to dramatic technique and practical stagecraft.
-Optional with English 40 or 48. - 3 hours a week: 3 credits. - 40.
-Recent English Literature: poetry since Tennyson and prose since Ruskin.
+Optional with English 40 or 48.

+40. Recent English Literature: - poetry since Tennyson and prose since Ruskin.
 Optional with English 36 or 48.

-3 hours a week: 3 credits.
 Prerequisite: English 30.

-Text-books

-English Literature of the Romantic Period and the Nineteenth Century, Vols II and II (Dept. of English, University of Western Ontario).
+Text-books English Literature of the Romantic Period and the Nineteenth Cen-tury, Vols II and II (Dept. of English, University of Western On-tario).